Mejiro Ramonu: 1986: Three-year-old season

 Okuhira recalled that, on the day of the Q.E.II Cup, Mejiro Ramonu "was at 70%".
-She was by far the most favored to win that day, with many anticipating her to become the first Triple Tiara winner in history.
+She was by far the most favored to win that day, with many anticipating that she would become the first Triple Tiara winner in history.
 At the race, she was among the 3rd pack in the race, but took the lead as the race entered the downhill on the 3rd corner at around the 800 meter mark.
 She held on to the lead as she and the other horses entered the final stretch, but she briefly slowed down and was almost overtaken by Super Shot.
 However, she managed to hold on to the lead by a neck, making her the first winner of the Triple Tiara since its introduction in the JRA races.
 She also became the biggest earning filly at the time, with her earnings surpassing 300 million yen.
-She also held the most consecutive graded race win at the time, having won 6 graded race in the row.
+She also held the most consecutive graded race win at the time, having won 6 graded races in a row.

 After the race, some wanted her to enter the Japan Cup, but as she was already planned to be retired after the Arima Kinen, Miya Kitano formally announced that she would head straight to Arima and retire after that race.
 She was entered in to the race after earning the third most votes of that race after Miho Shinzan and Sakura Yutaka O, but finished at 9th place behind Dyna Gulliver.

 After retirement, she was awarded the Saiyushu Yonsai Himba title the following January.
-Despite some anticipating for her to be named Horse of the Year, the first for a filly since Tomei in 1971, but the award ultimately went to Dyna Gulliver, who won the Tokyo Yushun the year before and defeated Ramonu at the Arima.
+Despite some anticipating that she would be named Horse of the Year, the first for a filly since Tomei in 1971, the award ultimately went to Dyna Gulliver, who won the Tokyo Yushun the year before and defeated Ramonu at the Arima.
 Regarding this, columnist Keijiro Okawa claimed that he asked the JRA if they could get both horses named Horse of the Year, or at least have either one awarded the JRA Special Awards, only for them to reject both suggestions.